javascript-tutorial/en.javascript.info/1-js/08-error-handling/2-custom-errors/article.md

 Internally, we'll use `JSON.parse`.
 If it receives malformed `json`, then it throws `SyntaxError`.

 But even if `json` is syntactically correct, that doesn't mean that it's a valid user, right?
 It may miss the necessary data.
-For instance, if may not have `name` and `age` properties that are essential for our users.
+For instance, it may not have `name` and `age` properties that are essential for our users.

 Our function `readUser(json)` will not only read JSON, but check ("validate") the data.
 If there are no required fields, or the format is wrong, then that's an error.
 And that's not a `SyntaxError`, because the data is syntactically correct, but another kind of error.
 We'll call it `ValidationError` and create a class for it.
 An error of that kind should also carry the information about the offending field.